Command of Multijurisdictional Incidents

 - Learn how to fix the top problems at multijurisdictional incidents including the real issues faced by small and medium sized agencies

 - Learn how to identify priorities and roles and specific incident leadership techniques

-Command staff, supervisors, and any officer wishing to develop the skills to lead a multijurisdictional incident.
+This course was specifically created for command staff, supervisors, and any officer wishing to develop the skills to lead a multijurisdictional incident.

 Have you experienced these issues before?